Get Help from Bob Vila

 Ugh, is there anything worse than a dirty oven?
 If you use the appliance at all, chances are that baked-on grease, sticky grime, and burnt bits are going to accumulate—maybe not today or tomorrow, but someday.
 While many homeowners are lucky enough to enjoy a self-cleaning oven, that convenience comes with a consequence.
 Over time, the self-cleaning functionality ends up damaging the racks.
 To prolong their life, it’s recommended that, when possible, you clean oven racks the old-fashioned way.
-Fortunately, by using any of the following methods, you can get the job done quickly and with a minimum of hassle.
+Fortunately, by using any of the following methods for how to clean oven racks, you can get the job done quickly and with a minimum of hassle.

-• Alternatively, sprinkle baking soda over the racks, then douse them with vinegar.
-Once the foaming stops, submerge the racks in hot water and let sit overnight.
+• Alternatively, sprinkle baking soda over the oven racks, then douse them with vinegar.
+Once the foaming stops, submerge the racks in a tub of hot water and let sit overnight.

 • In the morning, scrub the racks with an old dish towel to remove grease and grime, and use an old toothbrush to dislodge any baked-on grime.
 For really stubborn bits, add salt to the toothbrush to make the scrubbing more abrasive.
 Afterwards, rinse the racks thoroughly before returning them to the oven.

 How To Clean Oven Racks Using a Trash Bag